alfab3/PhysicsNotes/Physics Notes/Math Methods/Vector Spaces/Inner Product Spaces.md

+## Definition

+An inner product space is a real [[Vector Space]] or complex vector space with an operation called an inner product.
+The inner product of two vectors in the space is a scalar, often denoted with angle brackets $\braket{a,b}$.
+Inner products allow formal definitions of intuitive geometric notions such as lengths, angles and orthogonality (zero inner product) of vectors.
+Inner product spaces generalize Euclidean vector spaces, in which the inner product is the dot product or scalar product of [[Cartesian Coordinates]]

 An inner product on a vector space  [[Linear Vector Spaces]] $V$ is a function $\braket{., .}: V \times V \rightarrow F$ such that
 1) $\braket{v|w} + \lambda \ket{x}> = \braket{v|w} + \lambda \braket{v|x}$
 2) $\braket{v|w} = \braket{w|v}^*$